authrocket/authrocket-ruby/README.md

 ## Usage - Rails

-AuthRocket includes a streamlined Rails integration that automatically provides login and logout actions, and all relevant handling.
+AuthRocket includes a streamlined Rails integration that automatically handles logins and logouts.
 For a new app, we highly recommend this.

 Note: The streamlined integration requires Rails 4.2+.